hjkivima/qualtrics-api/README.md

   - Read [here](https://api.qualtrics.com/24d63382c3a88-api-quick-start) on how to get the values of `CLIENT_ID` and `CLIENT_SECRET`

-- Run the app using a command such as `python main.py` or `python3 main.py`
+- Run the app using a command such as `python main.py`

 - In the `main.py` file, you can use the `get_` functions to download data.
 For example, `get_flow()` will download a file called `flow_download.py` in the main directory.